 The Demand Control Rotation Protocol (DCRP) informs organisations within the electricity sector of the DCRP process, the communication procedures, and the actions they must take.
-This document is an overview of the industry protocol that will be used by the distribution network when DCRP is required to be enacted.
+This document is an overview of the industry protocol that will be used by distribution network operators and NESO when the DCRP is required to be implemented.

-This overview is based on version 3.0 of the protocol.
-This document will need to be updated, along with the full protocol, following modifications to the Grid and Distribution Codes (currently estimated to be complete for Winter 2025).
+This overview is based on version 4.0 of the DCRP.
+This overview document will need to be updated, with every review of the DCRP or update to OC6.9.

 Introduction

 In an electricity supply emergency, demand control measures can be used to protect the electricity system.
 These measures reduce electricity demand across Great Britain in a fair and equitable manner.
-The demand control measures that form part of the protocol will not be used to handle day-to-day repair and recovery of parts of the transmission and distribution systems.
+The demand control measures that form part of the protocol will not be used to handle day-to-day operation of the transmission and distribution systems.

-The Demand Control Rota Protocol (DCRP) was created in 2023 to reflect recent geopolitical changes in the global energy sector.
-It is allowed for under the obligations set out in Operation Code No. 6 (OC6) – Demand Control, which comes under the Grid Code.
-The objective of OC6 is to achieve the reduction in demand that will either avoid or relieve issues on the Transmission System, while being fair and equitable to consumers.
-For the initial disconnection under OC6, OC6.5.3 and OC6.5.4 apply, which allows for disconnection of up to 40% of demand.
-For subsequent rotations, OC6.5.6 applies.
-DCRP addresses short-term issues in order to prevent unplanned demand disconnections, such as via Low Frequency Demand Disconnection (LFDD) or, at the extreme, the total shutdown of the GB electricity system.
-The protocol outlines how the interchange of demand reduction under OC6 will be delivered, whilst ensuring protection (from the DCRP demand control measures) to Protected Sites.
+The Demand Control Rota Protocol (DCRP) was created in 2023 to reflect recent geopolitical changes in the global energy sector to prepare for an event where there is mode demand on the system that can be met by the available generation.
+It is allowed for under Operation Code No. 6 (OC6) – Demand Control, of the Grid Code.
+The objective of OC6 is to achieve a reduction in demand that will either avoid or relieve issues on the transmission system, while being fair and equitable to consumers.
+The DCRP arrangements are described in OC6.9.
+The DCRP addresses short-term issues in order to prevent unplanned demand disconnections, such as via Low Frequency Demand Disconnection (LFDD) or, in the extreme, the total shutdown of the GB electricity system.
+The DCRP describes how demand reduction under OC6.9 will be delivered, whilst ensuring protection (from the DCRP demand control measures) for Protected Sites.

 Longer term rota disconnections can be achieved under the powers set out within the Energy Act 1976 or the Electricity Act 1989 using the Electricity Supply Emergency Code (ESEC).

-DCRP is only applicable to operators of the Distribution Network, i.e. DNOs and iDNOs.
-Transmission Operators (TOs) across Great Britain have no formal role under DCRP.
+The DCRP is only applicable to NESO and distribution network operators, i.e. DNOs and transmission connected IDNOs.
+Transmission Owners (TOs) across Great Britain have no formal role under DCRP.

-Demand Shortfall Tools
+Demand Reduction Tools

-There are different tools available to industry to help manage a electricity supply shortfall to avoid the total shutdown of the GB electricity system.
+There are different tools available to industry to help manage an electricity supply shortfall to avoid the total shutdown of the GB electricity system.
 The table below shows a high-level summary of these tools, as detailed in OC6.